-Ishva teaches Strategic Management (MGMT 478) in the undergraduate business program.
+Ishva has taught Strategic Management and International Management in the undergraduate business program.

 - PhD, Business Administration, University of Illinois at Urbana-Champaign, 2017